interlegis/collective.recipe.filestorage/collective/recipe/filestorage/README.txt

     the extra filestorage.
-Defaults to all plone.recipe.zope2instance parts connected to the associated zeoserver part, if any, or all plone.recipe.zope2instance parts, if no ZEO is found.
+Defaults to all plone.recipe.zope2instance parts connected to the associated zeoserver part, if any, or all plone.recipe.zope2instance parts, if no ZEO is found. backup
+    The name of a collective.recipe.backup part to which we want to add extra filestorage/blobstorage backup entries.

 The following options affect the generated zope.conf and zeo.conf.
 Each may be specified for all filestorage subparts in the collective.recipe.filestorage